calebphess/yolov7-transfer-learn-tutorial/README.md

         - `unzip labelTxt.zip`
         - `rm labelTxt.zip`
     - Unzip the images into the images folder and remove the zip files
+        - `cd ..`
         - `unzip part1.zip`
         - `unzip part2.zip`
         - `unzip part3.zip`
         - `rm part*`
-    - Make the scripts folder to hold our preprocessing scripts
+    - Make the scripts folder for our preprocessing scripts and move the example scripts over
-        - `mkdir scripts`
+        - `cp -r ../../scripts/example-dota-scripts scripts`

+3. Preprocess the data
+    - Run the preprocess script
+        - `python preprocess.py`
+        - There's a lot going on here so I'll explain the important parts below

 ## Troubleshooting